shabin5785/react-notes/Notes_2.md

 - React router has : browser router( look at url), hashrouter( look after hash automaticaly put by react after url) and memory router ( no url used for navigation. react router keeps url in memory and wont chagne url)

-  - if we ask react router for a route taht doesnt exist, it will check in public folder for a file named like that. if it cannot find it it will return the index page.
-This is what we get when we normally get an error for unkown route in traditioanl apps.
-But react serves index html
+  - if we ask react router for a route. it will check in public folder for a file named like that. if it cannot find it it will return the index page.  normally get an error for unkown route in traditioanl apps.
+But react serves index html.
+Now index html has a browser route for that route and only that component is rendered.